-This is a unique opportunity offered to female student-athletes in high school to learn from stories told by accomplished women in their various fields.
-Our dynamic speakers are leaders and key contributors within their community.
-Guest speakers will have 10-15 minutes to engage the audience with their story and share advice from their sport experience.
-Each talk will be interactive and be open to questions at the end.
-Topics included resilience, adversity, leadership, and much more.
+This is a unique opportunity offered to female student-athletes in high school and post-secondary education to learn from stories told by accomplished women in their various fields.
+Our dynamic guest speakers – who are leaders and key contributors within their community – have 15 minutes to engage the audience with their story and share advice from their sport experience.
+Our talks always have an interactive component and we invite athletes to ask questions at the end.
 Students will have an opportunity to network with guest speakers during the event.

-Click here to check out last year’s SOLD OUT In the Huddle event!
+Click here to check out last year’s In the Huddle event!

 Hurdle or Huddle?
 Navigating Obstacles in Sport Leadership

 Olivia is a PhD student in Neuroscience at Western University.
 She has been a multisport athlete throughout her high school and university career, including track and field, flag-football, and volleyball.
 She is a young advocate for women in sport, particularly women’s flag-football.
 In 2018, Olivia started an association and league for women’s football at Ontario universities.
 The league has over 400 athletes, 70 coaches, and 10 university teams participating, but this achievement was not easy.
 She has learned about the obstacles and challenges that come with being a leader in women’s sport, starting a league, and convincing members of the sports community to invest in women’s sport.
 She has a unique student-athlete perspective that has allowed her to champion various initiatives that combine student and athlete life.